 A closer look:

-The Sigma 100-400mm f/5-6.3 DG OS HSM is a very lightweight and reasonably priced super-telephoto lens that delivers stunning image quality and fantastic value for money.
+The Sigma 100-400mm f/5-6.3 DG DN OS is a very lightweight and reasonably priced super-telephoto lens that delivers stunning image quality and fantastic value for money.

 A teleconverter gives your lens more telephoto reach by magnifying the images made by it.
 It fits in between the camera body and the lens and helps you get even closer to your subjects.